-In 1998, the Bureau of Internal Revenue ("BIR") issued a deficiency excise tax assessment against the Company relating to the Company's use of P659 million worth of Tax Credit Certificates ("TCCs") to pay certain excise tax obligations from 1993 to 1997.
+In 1998, the BIR issued a deficiency excise tax assessment against the Company relating to the Company's use of P659 million worth of TCC to pay certain excise tax obligations from 1993 to 1997.
 The TCCs were transferred to the Company by suppliers as payment for fuel purchases.
-The Company contested the BIR's assessment before the Court of Tax Appeals ("CTA").
-In July 1999, the CTA ruled that, as a fuel supplier of Board of Investments ("BOI")-registered companies, the Company was a qualified transferee of the TCCs and that the collection by the BIR of the alleged deficiency excise taxes was contrary to law.
-On March 21, 2012, the Court of Appeals ("CA") promulgated a decision in favor of the Company and against the BIR affirming the ruling of the CTA striking down the assessment issued by the BIR for deficiency excise taxes in 1998 which assessment was based on a finding by the BIR that the TCCs used by the Company as payment were fraudulent.
+The Company contested the BIR's assessment before the CTA.
+In July 1999, the CTA ruled that, as a fuel supplier of BOI-registered companies, the Company was a qualified transferee of the TCCs and that the collection by the BIR of the alleged deficiency excise taxes was contrary to law.
+On March 21, 2012, the CA promulgated a decision in favor of the Company and against the BIR affirming the ruling of the CTA striking down the assessment issued by the BIR for deficiency excise taxes in 1998 which assessment was based on a finding by the BIR that the TCCs used by the Company as payment were fraudulent.
 On April 19, 2012, a motion for reconsideration was filed by the BIR, which was denied by the CA in a resolution dated October 10, 2012.
 The BIR elevated the case to the Supreme Court through a petition for review on certiorari dated December 5, 2012.
 On June 17, 2013, the Company filed its comment on the petition for review filed by the BIR.
-The petition remains pending.
+The petition was still pending as of December 31, 2017.